 The motivational statement is part of the UNSW Approach to Selection strategy, which requires that within all Bachelor of Education students' first trimester, they complete a statement as to why they want to be a teacher.
 The statement is then scored on a 2-point scale: 0 - incoherent, irrelevant or inappropriate reasons; 1 - coherent and valid reason.
 If a score of 0 is the result, you will be counselled about your career choices and/or may be referred to the Program Director or the Work Integrated Learning program.
 Please note that while the motivational statement is not an assessment task for EDST1104, it is a hurdle requirement and must be successfully completed in order to pass the unit overall.
+Motivational statements should be 200 words in length and do not need to be referenced.

-Motivational statements must be uploaded to Moodle by 5pm on Friday 6th March.
+Motivational statements must be uploaded to Moodle by 5pm on Friday 5th March 2021.